 Symptoms are crusting, usually but not always, circular lesions anywhere on the body, and occasionally these lesions can look hive-like.
 Usually ringworm will only attack an animal who is immune-compromised, commonly seen in older or younger horses, or dogs.

 Treatment is an absolute given.
 Anti-fungal treatments can be extremely harsh on an animal, both in terms of liver function and destroying any naturally-occurring organisms that may have established a healthy balance on the skin.
-Therefore it is recommended that once veterinary treatment has finished with the anti-fungal that gentle liver detoxification is undertaken.
+Therefore it is recommended that once veterinary treatment has finished with the anti-fungal that gentle liver detoxification is undertaken and re-establishment of microbial populations with MicroMed's probiotics.
 For some who may be compelled to use the diluted bleach option, please be aware chlorine also kills all naturally occurring organisms not to mention the side effects of chlorine absorption through the skin.
 Lime-sulphur dip is another treatment however the precise recipe for this must be followed, and it is reported to have a very ‘sulphurous’ smell.
-Re-establishing the beneficial microbes after anti-fungals is crucial however, and it should be noted that re-establishing the balance of beneficial organisms, bacteria and fungi, works to eradicate the detrimental fungi.
-The beneficial microbes act to outcompete the detrimental organisms, thereby treating this condition.
-Beneficial organisms disrupt communications between other detrimental organisms such that the fungi are unable to set up or maintain a network between cells, paramount for their survival.
+Re-establishing the beneficial microbes after anti-fungals is crucial, and it should be noted that re-establishing the balance of beneficial organisms, bacteria and fungi, works to eradicate the detrimental fungi.
+The beneficial microbes outcompete the detrimental organisms, and beneficial organisms disrupt communications between other detrimental organisms such that the detrimental fungi are unable to set up or maintain a network between cells, paramount for their survival.

 If you have anti-fungal drugs in your cupboard please check if Ivermectin is an active ingredient in your medication.
 This is a link to Dr Mercola’s Petcare, warning on Ivermectin, https://healthypets.mercola.com/sites/healthypets/archive/2013/03/06/ivermectin.aspx It is particularly relevant for those of you who may be using it on larger animals and who have dogs on the property, as the dosage for larger animals is 50x higher than for dogs.
 At this dose your dog will suffer Ivermectin toxicity and this can be a life-threatening situation if not addressed within 36 hours.
 Warning signs are on the above link.
 Also there are some breeds of dog who are multi-drug sensitive breeds - again see above link if you need clarification.